RandalRoot/CloudBeesDemo/docs/index.md

 Figure 8.
 Steps to open the Python's IDLE Application

-Once IDLE opens you can use it in the interative mode as you to from a console/terminal window, or create script files using the **_"File" > "New File"_** menu item on both Windows and macOS.
+Once IDLE opens, you can use its interactive mode as you do from a console/terminal window or create script files using the **_"File" > "New File"_** menu item.

 ## Demonstration
-In this demonstration your instructor will walkthrough the process of using Python's Interactive console/terminal application and IDLE.
-Your are encourged to follow along if you would like.
-Though, I will be using Windows, the process is very simular on macOS.
+In this demonstration, we will walk through the process of using Python's Interactive console/terminal application and its IDLE code editor.
+You are encouraged to follow along if you would like.
+Though I will be using Windows, the process is very similar on macOS.

 This demo consists of the following steps: